nervosnetwork/ckb/rpc/README.md

     * `block_hash`: [`H256`](#type-h256) `|` `null`
 * result: [`TransactionProof`](#type-transactionproof)

-Returns a merkle proof that transaction was included in a block.
+Returns a Merkle proof that transactions are included in a block.

 ##### Params